 The EEA and Norway Grants support strengthening of bilateral relations between the Czech Republic and donor states.
-Thanks to its focus, the programme Culture is well suited for involvement of experts, artists and cultural operators from Iceland, Liechtenstein and Norway in planned projects.
+Thanks to its focus, the programme Culture is well suited for involvement of experts, artists and cultural operators from Iceland, Liechtenstein and Norway in planned projects and supports mutual cooperation and experience exchange.

-Based on experience from the previous programme period, bilateral cooperation in the area of movable and immovable cultural heritage will be optional, but it is highly recommended to involve cultural entities from donor states in activities supporting exchange of information (such as workshops, seminars, conferences).
+Bilateral cooperation is optional in the programme Culture.
+However, it is highly recommended to involve cultural entities from donor states especially in activities focusing on capacity building and exchange of information (such as workshops, courses, seminars, conferences) and cultural organizations management including cultural entrepreneurship.

 In the area of contemporary arts, bilateral cooperation shall primarily entail co-production, mobility of artists, residencies for professionals, exchange of information and know-how.